U.S. ditches Trump-era policies for Arctic Alaska oil reserve

 ANCHORAGE, Alaska, April 25 (Reuters) - The Biden administration on Monday overturned a controversial Trump-era policy that would have opened new swathes of Arctic Alaska to oil development.

-The Bureau of Land Management (BLM), part of the Department of Interior, resurrected Obama-era management policies in the National Petroleum Reserve in Alaska, a 23-million-acre (9.3 million hectare) area on the western side of Alaska's North Slope.
+The Bureau of Land Management, part of the Department of Interior, resurrected Obama-era management policies in the National Petroleum Reserve in Alaska, a 23-million-acre (9.3 million hectare) area on the western side of Alaska's North Slope.
+Alaska's oil production has been declining for decades and reached a 45-year low last year.

-The plan by the administration of former President Donald Trump, issued in 2020, sought to allow oil development on more than 80% of the reserve.
+The plan announced by the administration of former President Donald Trump in 2020, sought to allow oil development on more than 80% of the reserve.
 It would have allowed leasing even at Teshekpuk Lake, the North Slope's largest lake and an area prized for wildlife that had been protected under rules dating back to the Reagan administration.

-The Trump plan was challenged by two lawsuits filed in the federal court in Alaska.
+Trump's plan was challenged by two lawsuits filed in the federal court in Alaska.
 No lease sales were ever held under it.
-The BLM action reinstating Obama-era management policies was part of Interior's response to those lawsuits.
+The move to reinstate Obama-era management policies was part of Interior's response to those lawsuits.

+After peaking at more than 2 million barrels of daily crude production in 1988, Alaska's oil output has been waning, hurt by reduced investment and better opportunities in the shale fields in other states.
+In 2021, the state produced just 437,000 barrels of oil a day, according to the U.S. Energy Information Administration.

 The National Petroleum Reserve, the largest tract of undisturbed public land in the United States, has drawn interest from oil companies that are expanding development farther west on the North Slope.
 Development is clustered in the northeastern corner of the reserve, the area closest to existing pipelines and legacy oil fields on state land to the east.